 My trusty copy of Mrs Beeton's does not mention it specifically, but what she uses as a filling in her lemon cheese cake recipe is obviously lemon curd!

-You will need a double boiler or a deep glass bowl that fits comfortably over a sauce pan without touching the bottom.
+First of all, you will need a double boiler or a deep glass bowl that fits comfortably over a sauce pan without touching the bottom.
+You will also need the following ingredients:

 Fill the pan with 5cm / 2in water and bring to a simmer.